devjatkin/sphinx/README.md

 ##### Platforms

-Developed and tested only on Ubuntu Trusty
+Developed and tested only on Ubuntu Trusty.
+Tested on Debian Wheezy.